 Shania Twain is the best selling female artist in country music history.
 The Canadian singer and songwriter has a star on Canada's Walk of Fame and the Hollywood Walk of Fame, she's won multiple Grammy Awards, and is the only female artist with three consecutive studio albums certified Diamond by the RIAA.
 The woman is a powerhouse, but that doesn't mean that she hasn't experienced heartbreak.
 When she found love with her first husband Mutt Lange, she thought she had found the one she would be with forever.

 Twain met record producer Robert John "Mutt" Lange at the beginning of her career.
 "Mutt" was impressed when he heard Twain's first album for the first time and offered to work with her.
 The pair hit it off immediately professionally, which quickly turned personal as well.

 Marriage to Mutt Lange

 Twain and Lange tied the knot in 1993, later welcoming son Eja in 2001.
 It seemed that all was well in the world.
-The country star released hit records The Woman In Me, Come On Over and Up! and performed at massive stadium tours around the country.
+The country star released hit records The Woman In Me, Come On Over, and Up! and performed at massive stadium tours around the country.
+They had a family together and from the outside, looked like they had the ideal life.
 But, behind the scenes, Robert "Mutt" Lange was allegedly not faithful.

 "I didn't want to love again-it was the last thing on my mind," she told People.
 "It's just amazing how life works."